cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

   }
 }
 ```
-As seen in the example above, there are two `CSSStyleSheet` methods that are commonly used with a custom element:
+As seen in this example, there are two `CSSStyleSheet` methods that are commonly used with a custom element:
 - [`replaceSync`](https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleSheet/replaceSync) replaces stylesheet rules defined on a constructed stylesheet with the one's defined in the method's argument.
 There is an async version of this method ([`replace`](https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleSheet/replace)) that you might want to use for large replacements.
 - [`insertRule`](https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleSheet/insertRule) which adds a new stylesheet rule to the constructed stylesheet.